-To effect a consistent introduction of chemicals in all branches of agriculture, to meet all its needs in mineral fertilisers and chemical means of combating weeds, blights, diseases and plant and animal pests, and to ensure the best use of local fertilisers in all kolkhozes;
+to effect a rational introduction of chemicals in all branches of agriculture, to meet all its needs in mineral fertilisers and chemical and biological means of combating weeds, blights, diseases and plant and animal pests, and to ensure the best use of local fertilisers in all collective and state farms:

-To apply broadly biological achievements and microbiology, which is assuming ever greater importance, to improve soil fertility;
+to apply broadly biological achievements, and especially microbiology, which is assuming ever greater importance for the improvement of soil fertility;

-To carry through a far-flung irrigation programme, to irrigate and water millions of hectares of new land in the arid areas and improve existing irrigated farming; to expand field-protective afforestation, building of water reservoirs, irrigation of pastures and melioration of over-moist land; and to combat systematically the water and wind erosion of soil.
+to carry through a far-flung irrigation programme: to irrigate and water millions of hectares of new land in the arid areas and improve existing irrigated farming; to expand field-protective afforestation, building of water reservoirs, watering of pastures and melioration of overmoist land; and to combat systematically the water and wind erosion of soil.
+Considerable attention will be devoted to the conservation and rational use of forests, water reservoirs, and other natural resources, and to their re-stocking and development.

 The Party will promote the development of agricultural science, focus the creative efforts of scientists on the key problems of agricultural progress, and work for the practical application and extensive introduction of the achievements of science and progressive production experience in crop farming and stock-breeding.
-Research institutions and experimental stations must become important links in agricultural management, and scientists and specialists must become the direct organisers of farm production.
-Each region or group of regions of the same zonal type should have agricultural research centres, with their own large-scale farms and up-to-date material and technical resources, to work out recommendations for State farms and kolkhozes applicable to the given district.
-Agricultural research and educational establishments must be chiefly located in rural areas and be directly associated with farm production, so that students may learn while working and work while learnb.
-Kolkhozes and State farms on the road to Communism; remounding social relations in the countryside.
+Research institutions and experimental stations are to become important links in agricultural management, and scientists and specialists must become the direct organisers of farm production.
+Each region or group of regions of the same zonal type should have agricultural research centres, with their own large-scale farms and up-to-date material and technical resources, to work out recommendations for collective and state farms applicable to the given district.
+Agricultural research and educational establishments and institutions must be chiefly located in rural areas and be directly associated with farm production, so that students may learn while working and work while learning.

+B. Collective and state farms on the road to communism; remoulding social relations in the countryside.

-The economic basis for the development of kolkhozes and State farms lies in the continuous growth and best use of their productive forces, improvement of the organisation of production and methods of management, steady rise of labour productivity and strict observance of the principle: higher payment for good work, for better results.
-On this basis the kolkhozes and State farms will become to an increasing degree enterprises of the Communist type in production relations, character of labour, and the living and cultural standards of their personnel.
+The economic basis for the development of collective and state farms lies in the continuous growth and best use of their productive forces, improvement of the organisation of production and methods of management, steady rise of labour productivity and strict observance of the principle: higher payment for good work, for better results.
+On this basis the collective and state farms will become to an increasing degree enterprises of the communist type in production relations, character of labour, and the living and cultural standards of their personnel.

-The policy of the Socialist State in relation to the kolkhozes is based on blending country-wide interests with the material interest of the kolkhozes and their members in the results of their labour.
-The State will promote the growth of the productive forces of the kolkhoz system and the economic advancement of all kolkhozes; concurrently, the kolkhoz peasantry must contribute more widely to the building of Communist society.
+The policy of the Party in relation to the collective farms is based on blending country-wide interests with the material interest of the collective farms and their members in the results of their labour.
+The state will promote the growth of the productive forces of the collective farm system and the economic advancement of all collective farms; concurrently, the collective farm peasantry must contribute more widely to the building of communist society.

-The State will ensure the full satisfaction of the needs of the kolkhozes in modern machinery, chemicals and other means of production, will train new hundreds of thousands of skilled farm workers, and will considerably increase capital investments in the countryside, in addition to the greater investments by the kolkhozes themselves.
-The amount of manufactured goods made available to the kolkhoz villages will increase greatly.
+The state will ensure the full satisfaction of the needs of the collective farms in modern machinery, spare parts, chemicals, and other means of production, will train new hundreds of thousands of skilled farm workers, and will considerably increase capital investments in the countryside, in addition to the greater investments which the collective farms will themselves make.
+The amount of manufactured goods made available to the countryside will increase greatly.

-Strict observance of their contracted commitments to the State by the kolkhozes and their members is an inviolable principle of their participation in the development of the national economy.
+Strict observance of their contracted commitments to the state by the collective farms and their members is an inviolable principle of their participation in the development of the national economy.